-When sending email, please try to avoid screen shots because they can't be searched, are not easily saved, may be hard to read, etc. Instead copy/paste text.
+When sending email, please try to avoid screenshots because they can't be searched, are not easily saved, may be hard to read, etc. Instead, copy/paste text.

 Email is an asynchronous form of communication.
-Do not expect replies to be immediate.
-Plan ahead.
+Do not expect replies to be immediate, so ask your questions well before you need to receive an answer.